Responsible Bamboo Farming: FSC certification and why it matters

 However, many conservationists have spoken out to warn that a full boycott isn’t the answer, since alternative oils might be even more disastrous to the environment.
 Instead, the key is in the regulation of palm oil, and certifications with transparency that allow consumers to purchase products that have been responsibly sourced.
 (Check out the RSPO certification on products containing palm oil).

-The current state of the bamboo industry:
+The current state of the bamboo industry

 Can you see the comparisons to bamboo here?
 In order to help the planet, we need to use bamboo, but grow and harvest it responsibly